 We can confirm that the AA was informed of a potential vulnerability involving some AA Shop data on 22nd April 2017.

 The data related to AA Shop orders for items such as maps (some retailers and some personal customers).
-For a short period a misconfiguration in the server allowed access to two backup data files so a number of steps were taken to ensure the ongoing security of the AA Shop.
+For a short period, a misconfiguration in the server allowed access to two backup data files so several steps were taken to ensure the ongoing security of the AA Shop.

 Legal letters warning against a dissemination breach under the ‘Computer Misuse Act’ will be issued.
 The ICO has been informed and we have commissioned a full independent investigation into the issue.

 We take any data issues incredibly seriously and would like to reassure our AA Shop customers that their payment details have not been compromised. – The AA UK Press Office